smart4grids/ufjf-thesis/README.md

 This template is specifically tailored for UFJF theses.
 However, contributions or suggestions for improvements are welcome.
 Please ensure any modifications adhere to UFJF's thesis formatting guidelines.

+I would like to ackowledge [João Pedro Peters](https://github.com/joaoppeters), for stablishing the basis for this template.

 ## License

 MIT